HCDigitalScholarship/anthro281/data/topics/this-is-a-test.md

 <https://www.youtube.com/watch?v=-90IRnL49jA>

-*Sarah James, Board Member of the Gwich'in Steering Committee*

 Short video of Gwich’in elder Sarah James speaking about the irreparable damage climate change is causing in the Arctic, when she traveled to Copenhagen in 2009 for the Klimaforum summit.